 What Is The Correct Way To Report A Car Accident In Texas?

-Nobody wants to get into a car accident.
+Nobody wants to be involved in a car accident.
 Unfortunately, car accidents in Texas are not uncommon.
-According to the state Department of Transportation, there are more than 249,000 traffic crash injuries and 3,639 traffic crash fatalities occurred during the latest reporting year across Texas.
-It is vital that anybody involved in a car accident understands the correct way to report the incident in the state.
+According to the Texas Department of Transportation, there were more than 249,000 traffic crash injuries and 3,639 traffic crash fatalities that occurred during the latest reporting year across the state.
+Anybody involved in a car accident must understand the correct way to report the incident in the state.

 Am I required to report the incident to the police?

-It is highly recommended that you report every accident it occurs to the police, no matter how small.
+It is highly recommended that you report every accident that occurs to the police, regardless of its severity.
 Under Texas law, drivers are required to report a car accident to the police if:

-• The incident results in property damage exceeding $1,000
+• The incident resulted in property damage exceeding $1,000

 How will reporting the incident help you?